Normalization for multimodal type theory: Models and cosmoi

-Furthermore, we require that $\alpha$ satisfies the Beck-Chevalley condition so that there is a natural isomorphism $\beta_\mu : \alpha_n \circ F(\mu)_! \cong G(\mu)_! \circ \alpha_m$ commuting with transposition.
-Precisely, if $\Mor[a]{X}{F(\mu)(Y)} : F(m)$ the transposition of $\alpha_\mu \circ \alpha_m(a)$ is $\alpha_n(\Transpose{a}) \circ \beta_\mu^{-1}$. \end{defi} A morphism of \MTT{} cosmoi is both more and less restrictive than a morphism of \MTT{} models.
+A morphism of \MTT{} cosmoi is both more and less restrictive than a morphism of \MTT{} models.
 While a morphism of models need not induce an LCC functor between the relevant presheaf categories, a morphism of cosmoi is not required to strictly preserve context extension or the choice of terminal context.
-It so happens that the only map of consequence in this proof is locally cartesian closed, so the additional structure of morphisms of cosmoi poses no issue.
+It so happens that the only map of consequence in this paper is locally cartesian closed, so the additional structure of morphisms of cosmoi poses no issue.
 Not requiring the strict preservation of context extension and dropping the representability requirements from \MTT{} cosmoi, however, ensures that cosmoi are far easier to construct.